neumino/neumino.github.io/movies.md

-### Assassination Nation
+### Life Itself
-*Released on 2018-09-21, vote average 7*
+*Released on 2018-09-21, vote average 7.5*

-High school senior Lily and her group of friends live in a haze of texts, posts, selfies and chats just like the rest of the world.
-So, when an anonymous hacker starts posting details from the private lives of everyone in their small town, the result is absolute madness leaving Lily and her friends questioning whether they&#39;ll live through the night.
+As a young New York couple goes from college romance to marriage and the birth of their first child, the unexpected twists of their journey create reverberations that echo over continents and through lifetimes.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/MWE4x1vmHZ4?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/aC5lxLCyyhQ?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>